Student Choice in Math Lessons

 Did you know that it is important to provide students with the opportunity to take ownership of their own learning?
 Research has found that students spend more time and effort on a learning task if they are offered choices (Patall, Cooper, & Wynn, 2010).
-There are a few simple ways to provide student choice learning opportunities during a math lesson.
+There are a few simple ways to provide students with choice learning opportunities during a math lesson.

 One way to provide students with choice opportunities in a math lesson is through the use of manipulatives.
 It’s important to allow students to choose which math manipulatives and strategies work best for their own learning needs.
 This can be done by providing students with the choice to use the manipulative that works best for them.
 For example, students can use choose to use dry-erase whiteboards, technology, workbooks, and other hands-on manipulatives (#ad).
 Many students benefit from using hands-on visuals such as tiles, cubes, blocks, markers, crayons, and more.
 Check out this blog post to read more about incorporating math manipulatives in math lessons.

 Student Choice Boards

 Another way strategy to use that can provide students with choice in a math lesson with the use of choice boards.
 A choice board simply provides students with a variety of choices to select from.
 Students can use a choice board to decide which learning opportunity would be of best interest to them.
 Math choice boards can also be used for additional educational learning experiences or for demonstrating an understanding of concepts.
 For example, a math choice board can provide students different opportunities to demonstrate knowledge and understanding of a math concept by choice of either a poster, a slideshow, a video explanation, written word problems, visual diagrams, and more!
 Students can also use a math choice board to select from a variety of activities to complete during the math lesson.
 There are many different ways students can use choice boards in a math lesson.